ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 I support Amherst’s zero-net energy by-law that applies to new municipal buildings and will support efforts to extend this to new private developments Further, I am committed to initiatives that will reduce fossil fuel consumption and foster renewable, sustainable energy.

-We could do more in Amherst by expanding zero-net energy design to major library and private developments, and solar to new homes.
 I also support Amherst joining with other towns to aggregate electric purchases in a multi-town community energy initiative (Amherst-Northampton-Pelham).
 This would pool community electric purchases to draw on and stimulate solar and renewable energy sources.

 Other initiatives include: promoting solar installation, including municipal and community solar on school and public parking lots and replacing fossil fuels as a source of heat in town buildings; strengthening regulations to reduce vehicle “idling” – this could include higher penalties and a “finders” fee such as the used in New York City where citizens receive a share of the fine ($300) for reporting and documenting idling beyond 3 minutes (tougher than the MA law.)
 A penalty – ticket – for idling and a means of prevention such as citizen reports could avoid consuming police enforcement time.